paulcarroll/tabs/_pages/nirvana/in-bloom.md

 [Chorus]

 A        F#m           A              F#m
-He's the one who likes all our pretty songs,
+He's the one who likes all our pretty songs
        A              F#m         A                  F#m
-And he likes to sing along and he likes to shoot his gun,
+And he likes to sing along and he likes to shoot his gun
-       B                 D      B                 D But he knows not what it means, knows not what it means when I say,
+       B                 D      B                 D But he knows not what it means, knows not what it means when I say

 [Bridge]